Left-conservatism

-Left-conservatism (Note: Also known as conservative leftism and left-wing conservatism) is a syncretic political ideology that combines left-wing economic stances with social conservatism.
-The ideology is sometimes referred to as socialist conservatism, (Note: Also known as conservative socialism) though these terms are not necessarily identical in meaning.
+Left-conservatism (Note: Also known as conservative leftism, left-wing conservatism, and the conservative-left) encompasses a range of political stances that combine left-wing economics with social and cultural conservatism.
+Left-conservatism is sometimes referred to as socialist conservatism, (Note: Also known as conservative socialism) though these terms are not necessarily identical in meaning.
+Left-conservative parties have also been called "left-traditional" (defined by the London School of Economics as "pro-redistribution and anti-immigration/LGBTQ rights"), or "left-authoritarian".

-Often manifesting itself in Old Left-inspired Marxist parties, left-conservatism places a greater emphasis on collectivism and class struggle rather than cultural issues and identity politics.
-The ideology supports Marxian economics, socialist economics or Keynesianism but generally holds negative views on the New Left, intersectionality, abortion, drugs, bourgeois feminism, LGBT rights, environmentalism, immigration and the abolition of capital punishment.
+Left-conservatism was the typical configuration for the ideological inclinations of historical Marxist–Leninist states.
+Often manifesting itself in Old Left–inspired Marxist parties, modern left-conservatism places a greater emphasis on materialism, collectivism, and class struggle than mainstream conservatism, while also rejecting the fight for social justice on issues that are not directly related to the class struggle.
 Some left-conservatives view class struggle as having evolved into a struggle between civilizations.
+Supporters of left-conservatism uphold Marxian economics, socialist economics, or Keynesianism, and generally hold negative views on the New Left, immigration, intersectionality, abortion, drugs, bourgeois feminism, LGBT rights, environmentalism, or the abolition of capital punishment.

 Overview

-Left-conservatism is a syncretic political ideology that synthesizes left-wing economics and a vanguardist approach to social justice with socially conservative stances such as the defense of the family and traditional values, opposition to abortion rights, opposition to immigration, and an opposition to the legalization of drugs, sex work, and certain alcoholic beverages.
+Left-conservatism synthesizes left-wing economics and a vanguardist approach to social justice with socially conservative stances, such as the defense of the family and traditional conservative values, opposition to abortion rights, opposition to immigration, and an opposition to the legalization of drugs, sex work, or certain alcoholic beverages.
 Left-conservatism is often associated with gender-critical feminist, antiglobalist, left-wing populist, and left-wing nationalist political groups.
-Left-conservative groups typically espouse anti-capitalist, anti-imperialist, anti-Americanist, anti-Western, Eurosceptic, anti-Zionist, (Note: Not all left-conservatives are anti-Zionists; some left-conservatives, like John Fetterman, adopt pro-Israel stances.) and anti-environmentalist (Note: Not all left-conservatives are anti-environmentalists; some left-environmentalists, such as the Ecological Democratic Party and the Lithuanian Farmers and Greens Union, adopt conservative social policies.) views.
+Left-conservative groups typically espouse anti-capitalist, anti-imperialist, anti-Americanist, anti-Western, Eurosceptic, and anti-environmentalist (Note: Not all left-conservatives are anti-environmentalists; some left-environmentalists, such as the Ecological Democratic Party and the Lithuanian Farmers and Greens Union, adopt conservative social policies.) views.

 The conservative-left is often compared to the Old Left and is influenced by historical Marxist–Leninist movements.
 The Marxist–Leninist countries of the "real socialism" tradition were often characterized by a union of communist and socially conservative policies, which their leaderships dubbed in line with the ideas of Karl Marx and Friedrich Engels on issues such as homosexuality, bourgeois feminism, patriarchy, abortion, contraception, and prostitution.
-This is contrasted with the New Left of the 1960s, influenced by social liberalism and libertarian socialism and by philosophers such as Herbert Marcuse and C. Wright Mills rather than by Marx and Engels, which rejected involvement with the labor movement and Marxism's historical theory of class struggle in favor of cultural liberation; the conservative-left maintained the positions of the Old Left, emphasizing class conflict, proletarian internationalism, and social conservatism.
-Numerous modern left-wing and anti-neoliberal political parties in Latin America would go on to adopt left-conservative positions under the influence of Marxism and religious socialism, including Free Peru and the United Socialist Party of Venezuela.

-The conservative-left has sometimes been accused of promoting a "red–brown alliance", a unification of the far-left and far-right.
-In a Rolling Stone Italia article on red-brownism, author Steven Forti noted the left-wing origins of historical fascist and reactionary conservative figures, such as Benito Mussolini and Nicola Bombacci.
+The conservative-left continues to emphasize the positions of "real socialism", including class conflict, proletarian internationalism, and social conservatism.